Rubens Paiva: Rubens Paiva in the StB Archives

 In the Czechoslovak State Security (StB) archives in Prague, in the folder No. 11,778, entitled 'People of Political and Economic Life in Brazil', there are two letters with official reports on Rubens Paiva.
 Both reports were written on 27 March 1964, by a Czechoslovak communist political police chief and secret agent operating in Brazil, codenamed Moldán.

 The contents of the report explain why Moldán [or rather Josef Mejstřík], took interest in Paiva.
 With the help of the Brazilian journalist and communist agent Maria da Graça Dutra and agents Losada and Lenco, a mapping of the ideological spectrum of several Brazilian politicians was carried out, in order to catalog the respective political orientation of each one of them.
 The motivation that led Moldán to carry out this work was not due to a specific intelligence task, but an official request made by the Czechoslovak ambassador in the course of his legal diplomatic activities.
 However, all the information collected about Paiva was sent to the headquarters of the intelligence of StB, because that acquired content, sooner or later, could be useful for the Czech Communist Party.

 The Czech spy's report on Rubens Paiva says:

 Rubens Paiva, congressmember and leader in one of the Congressional committees.
 He belongs to a more leftist wing of his party, and he is part of the so-called 'Compact Group', which reunites the most radical congressmembers under the influence of the Brazilian Communist Party, along with other radical leftist fringes.
 Rubens Paiva is known as a radical leftist congressman, but he does not call himself a communist. [...]
 I met him last year, sometime in late May during my visit to the House of Representatives Committee on Foreign Affairs, and he was introduced to me along with other members of that committee.

 I verified this earlier with the help of Maria da Graça Dutra, Losada and Lenco, along with many other names. […] All three responded in a consistent assessment of Paiva as being a radical nationalist and politically combative leader.
 Apparently, however, he is not a member of the Communist Party.

 In Moldán's second note, dated from the same day, the above information was completed.
 He wrote that he was convinced he could use the report to carry out active operations involving Paiva, to exploit his role in the Brazilian parliament.
 The Czech agent states that his contacts with the congressman would intensify and, according to the results, he would see if how far he could go.

 The recruitment, however, ended up never happening.
-The StB documents are dated from 27 March 1964, and the military coup d'état in Brazil took place only four days later.
+The StB documents are dated from 27 March 1964, and the military coup d'état in Brazil took place only five days later.